rolling-scopes-school/tasks/tasks/minesweeper/README.md

 - initially, `body` in the index.html file must be empty (only script tag is allowed), **all necessary elements are generated using JS**
 - the design should be adaptive (or responsive) from _(500px <= width)_.
 It is acceptable to change the appearance for the mobile version (for example, hide the buttons in the burger menu)
 - the default size of the frame is 10x10 with 10 mines.
-- the game starts after user made first click using left button on mouse
+- the game starts after user makes first click using left button on mouse
 - the player should be able to click on cells to reveal them.
 If the cell contains a mine, the game is over.
 If the cell does not contain a mine, the number of mines in the surrounding cells should be displayed
 - the game should end when the player reveals all cells that do not contain mines (win) or clicks on mine (lose).
-On a successful game solution, display the message: "Hooray!
-You found all mines in ## seconds and N moves!" or "Game over.
+On a successful game solution, display the following messages: in case of win - "Hooray!
+You found all mines in ## seconds and N moves!" and in case of lose - "Game over.
 Try again"

 `Advanced:`

 - mines are placed after the first move, so that user cannot lose the game on the first move.
 It means that during the first move, the user can either open one cell with a number or empty cells and the nearest cells with numbers if this item in the specifications is implemented.
-- the player should be able to flag cells to indicate that they suspect a mine is present
+- the player should be able to add flag on cells clicking on right mouse button to indicate that they suspect a mine is present
 - the game should use color coding (using numbers and colors) to indicate the number of mines surrounding a revealed cell.
 As the result there will be 8 different colors for 8 numbers from 1 to 8
 - the game can be restarted without reloading the page (for example, by clicking on button `New game` or clicking on Emoji smile like in original game)
 - display the game duration seconds and the number of unused flags